 Social Economy AZ (SEAZ) is an initiative designed and launched by Dr. Vanna Gonzales in 2011 with assistance from students within Arizona State University’s School of Social Transformation.
-With support from ASU’s School of Human Evolution and Social Change, the School of Social Work, the School of Public Affairs, and the School of Community Resources and Development, SEAZ aims to promote research, resources and social action to further the development of the social economy in Arizona.
+With support from ASU’s School of Human Evolution and Social Change, the School of Social Work, the School of Public Affairs, and the School of Community Resources and Development, SEAZ aims to promote research, resourcesbuy a research paper online do my homework for me and social action to further the development of the social economy in Arizona.

-As a focal point for the promotion of interdisciplinary research and practice relating to the social economy in the Southwest, Social Economy AZ brings ASU students and faculty together with a broad range of community members, scholars, and activists, locally, nationally, and internationally.
+As a focal point for the promotion of interdisciplinary research and practice relating to the social economy in the Southwest, Social Economy AZ brings ASU students and faculty together with a broad range of community members, scholars, and activisbuy a research paper online do my homework for mets, locally, nationally, and internationally.

 Photo of Social Enterprise: Justice, Innovation and Community Development class, before embarking on a field trip to community partner sites in February, 2011.
 For further information about this course please see: Students partner with local social enterprises to Contribute to the Arizona Economy